lnelab/lne_link/README.md

 ### Supported Devices
 #### Keyboards
+* SiRius Uni660
+* SiRius MeowTool
+* EVIL Pad
 * VISTA65 Dual-Mode
-* MeowTool
-* EVIL Pad

 #### Accessories
 * OLED

 ### Getting Started

-Please download [LINK](https://github.com/ln-org/lne_hub/releases) for Windows.
+Please download [LINK](https://github.com/ln-org/lne_link/releases) for Windows.
 LINK is updated monthly with new features and bug fixes.
 If you are interested in this project, please contact us!

 ### Features